CarlM-69/QRAttendify/README.md

 To convert *resources.qrc* into *resources.py*, you will need to run this command

-`pyrcc5 -o ./Resources/resources.py ./Resources/resources.qrc`
+`pyrcc5 -o ./Resources/resources.py ./Resources/resources.qrc`<br>

-Edit the file and edit the line 9
+And then, edit the file and edit the line 9<br>

-`from PyQt5 import QtCore`
+`from PyQt5 import QtCore` to `from PyQt6 import QtCore`
 ## Authors

 - Facebook: [@carlmathewgabay](https://www.facebook.com/carlmathewgabay)